 The information in your budget notification may not match what you see in Campaign Manager.
 Budget notifications are an account alert, while the information displayed in Campaign Manager reflects campaign reporting that may take additional time to process.

-We run auctions to determine which ads to show to the shopper based on their search.
+We run auctions to determine which ads to show to shoppers based on their search.

-When a shopper searches Amazon for products, we run a real-time auction to decide which ads, if any, will appear for that specific search and in which order those ads will show on the page.
+When shoppers search Amazon for products, we run a real-time auction to decide which ads, if any, will appear for relevant searches and in which order those ads will show on the page.

 Ads selected to compete in the auction must meet a minimum relevance criteria.
 Ads that compete in the auction are ranked and displayed to shoppers based on a combination of the seller’s bid and the ad’s relevance to the shopper's search.